Living with the Truth Stranger than Fiction This Is Not About What You Think Milligan and Murphy Making Sense

 A caveman could think about the sun all day long and get nowhere.
 Nowadays school kids know all about the sun, even the not very bright ones, but that doesn’t make them deep thinkers, not by a long chalk.
 Besides what they don’t know they can easily google.

 Thanks to science and technology, access to factual knowledge of all kinds is rising exponentially while dropping in unit cost.
 It is destined to become global and democratic.
 Soon it will be available everywhere on television and computer screens.
 What then?
 The answer is clear: synthesis.
-We are drowning in information, while starving for drowning_in_information_thumb_200x9999wisdom.
+We are drowning in information, while starving for wisdom.
 The world henceforth will be run by synthesizers, people able to put together the right information at the right time, think critically about it, and make important choices wisely.

 And this much about wisdom: In the long haul, civilized nations have come to judge one culture against another by a moral sense of the needs and aspirations of humanity as a whole.
 In thus globalizing the tribe, they attempt to formulate humankind's noblest and most enduring goals.
 The most important questions in this endeavour for the liberal arts are the meaning and purpose of all our idiosyncratic frenetic activity: What are we, Where do we come from, How shall we decide where to go?
 Why the toil, yearning, honesty, aesthetics, exaltation, love, hate, deceit, brilliance, hubris, humility, shame, and stupidity that collectively define our species?
 Theology, which long claimed the subject for itself, has done badly. […] Western philosophy offers no promising substitute. – E.O.
 Wilson, Consilience, The Unity of Knowledge, p.294 (bold mine)